 What is a Blog?

-Today, there are millions of different blogs and they have very little in common with the way blogs existed twenty years ago.
+Today, there are millions of different blogs.
+And, they have very little in common with the way blogs existed twenty years ago.
 While some people do still use their blog as a form of personal diary, there are many other reasons people have blogs as well.
-Many use them as creative outlets to share their latest craft project or recipe.
-Product review blogs are very common ways that people share their thoughts about products they’ve tried.
+Many use them as creative outlets to share their latest craft project, photography, or recipe.
+Product review blogs are very common ways that people share their thoughts about products they've tried.
 There are informational blogs in every topic imaginable from auto refinishing to zoo keeping.

-No matter what the reason you have for starting a blog, with all of the tools available today it’s something that is easy enough for anyone to do.
+No matter what the reason you have for starting one, with all of the tools available today it's something that is easy enough for anyone to do.